nwg/racket-wiki/RacketCon-Hackathon-2012.md

 See the Scribble [getting started](http://docs.racket-lang.org/scribble/getting-started.html) page for how to write documentation and also the Reference [style guide](http://docs.racket-lang.org/scribble/reference-style.html).

 * Add code examples to Reference sections that lack or have few examples.
 Our goal is to have examples for all Reference entries.
 Some places to look: [string ports](http://pre.racket-lang.org/docs/html/reference/stringport.html), [reading](http://pre.racket-lang.org/docs/html/reference/Reading.html), [delayed evaluation](http://pre.racket-lang.org/docs/html/reference/Delayed_Evaluation.html), and so on.
-(Kevin & Michael)
+(Kevin & Michael & Xiangqi)

 * Expand short Guide sections.
 Some sections are too short to explain difficult features, such as [continuations and control](http://pre.racket-lang.org/docs/html/guide/control.html).